 Select https > Edit > Edit Site Bindings Box > Change the port number to 443.

-Updating Database Record for Old Portals
+Updating Database Record for Old Portals:

-Open SQL Management Studio > Databases > Your GroupID Database > Tables > SVC Client > Edit Top 200 Rows
+Open SQL Management Studio > Databases > [your GroupID Database] > Tables > SVC Client > Edit Top 200 Rows

-Open the portal in your browser and login.
+Launch the portal and login.